-On or about January 23, 2012, Respondent, in his capacity as the General Manager, submitted a staff report to the Board that recommended that the Water District extend C2278 for an additional year for \$198,000.
-At its January 23, 2012, meeting, the Board, by a majority vote, accepted the staff recommendation and authorized Respondent to amend C2278 as recommended by the staff report.
-On the same day, Respondent, on behalf of the Water District, and Mr. Sisson, on behalf of Pacifica, signed an amendment to C2278 that extended C2278 for an additional year and obligated the Water District to pay Pacifica up to \$198,000 for services rendered.
+On or about January 23, 2012, the Board considered a staff report that recommended that the Water District extend C2278 for an additional year for \$198,000.
+At its January 23, 2012, meeting, the Board, by a majority vote, adopted the staff's recommendation and authorized the General Manager to amend C2278 as recommended by the staff report.
+Respondent, in his capacity as a member of the Board, voted to adopt the staff's recommendation.
+On the same day, the Water District and Pacifica executed an amendment to C2278 that extended C2278 for an additional year and obligated the Water District to pay Pacifica up to \$198,000 for services rendered.

-Also on or about January 23, 2012, Respondent, in his capacity as the General Manager, submitted a staff report to the Board that recommended that the Water District increase its obligation to Pacifica under the terms of the Original Agreement by \$594,000.
-At its January 23, 2012, meeting, the Board, through a majority vote, accepted the staff recommendation and authorized Respondent to amend the Original Agreement as recommended by the staff report.
-On or about February 24, 2012, Respondent, on behalf of the Water District, and Mr. Sisson, on behalf of Pacifica, signed Amendment No. 7 to the Original Agreement, which obligated the Water District's to pay Pacifica up to \$594,000 for services rendered.
+Also on or about January 23, 2012, the Board considered a staff report that recommended that the Water District increase its obligation to Pacifica under the terms of the Original

+Agreement by \$594,000.
+At its January 23, 2012, meeting, the Board, through a majority vote, adopted the staff's recommendation and authorized the General Manager to amend the Original Agreement as recommended by the staff report.
+Respondent, in his capacity as a member of the Board, voted to adopt the staff's recommendation.